Tritlo/ExampleHolePlugin/README.md

 This repository contains a collection of example hole fit plugins for GHC.

 Note!
-Needs a custom branch of GHC [currently in submission](https://gitlab.haskell.org/ghc/ghc/merge_requests/153).
+Needs a freshly built GHC HEAD.

 Checkout the plugins in the directories: